-After visiting spectacular Carreg Cennen Castle, it's easy to see why the site was chosen for a fortress: it towers on a great crag almost 300 feet above the River Cennen.
-Consequently, the castle offers outstanding sightseeing views over Brecon Beacons National Park and the surrounding countryside.
+After visiting spectacular Carreg Cennen Castle, it's easy to see why the site was chosen for a fortress.
+Towering over a great crag almost 300 feet above the River Cennen, the castle offers outstanding sightseeing views over Brecon Beacons National Park and the surrounding countryside.

 Official site: www.carregcennencastle.com

-Also nearby is Neath Abbey, a Cistercian abbey founded by Richard de Granville in 1130 and later converted into an Elizabethan mansion.
+Also nearby is Neath Abbey.
+This Cistercian abbey was founded by Richard de Granville in 1130 and later converted into an Elizabethan mansion.
 The market town of Neath is also worth a visit, and is home to the ruins of Neath Castle, an impressive Norman structure built in the 12th century.